 Odyssey of the Seas dining and restaurants

-There are 17 different dining options on Odyssey of the Seas, along with multiple bars and lounges.
+There are 17 different restaurants on Odyssey of the Seas, along with multiple bars and lounges.
 Royal Caribbean was certain to include many options so guests had plenty of choice and no single venue became too overcrowded.

 The variety of dining venues (paid and complimentary) gives passengers a choice of cuisines, cooking styles, and price.